Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Special Snowflake.md

 Pick one of these:

--   News reports about the impact of a “small meteorite” near Havenhills Ski Resort.
+-   News reports about the impact of a “[[small]] meteorite” near Havenhills Ski Resort.

 -   Harry Reynolds, planetary science researcher, is seen shivering and half frozen at Marie’s Sportin’ Goods, muttering about “the event” just a few hours after the meteorite impact.